-If species has not been automatically entered, it may be selected from a pull-down menu of choices: green turtle, hawksbill, Kemp's ridley, leatherback, loggerhead, olive ridley.
+If species has not been automatically entered, it may be selected from a pull-down menu of choices: flatback, green turtle, hawksbill, Kemp's ridley, leatherback, loggerhead, olive ridley, unknown hardshelled, unknown species.

 Each project has a unique identification name or acronym.
 This name should appear on the pull -down menu.
 If it does not, it should be entered in the Project Management module.